- Course Number:

-Introduces the basics of Microsoft Word to create, edit, and print documents such as letters, memos, and manuscripts; produce multi-page documents; use headers and footers; become familiar with the program's writing tools and basics of enhancing documents; and produce merged copy.
-Recommended: Placement into RD 115 and WR 115; keyboarding 25 words per minute.
+Introduces basic Microsoft Word program elements and tools to create, edit, and print documents such as letters, memos, and manuscripts; produce multi-page documents; use headers and footers; become familiar with the program's writing tools and basics of enhancing documents, sharing documents in a collaborative environment; and produce merged copy.
+Recommended: placement into IRW 115 or WR 115; keyboarding 25 words per minute or CAS 122.
 Audit available.

 Upon successful completion of this course, student will be able to:

-- Use Microsoft Word to create personal and/or business documents following current professional and/or industry standards.
+- Use Microsoft Word program and tools to create personal and/or business documents following current professional and/or industry standards.

-- Use critical thinking skills to independently design and create word processed documents.
+- Apply critical thinking skills to independently design and create a variety of documents utilizing basic Word tools.

 - Communicate in a business setting using word processing vocabulary.